 - Sliced while too hot – Allow bread to cool on rack at least 15 minutes before slicing to release steam

 - Not using a proper knife – Use a good bread knife or electric knife

 Crust and colour thickness

 Too brown (dark crust) or too thick

 This is usually the result of adding too much sugar to the recipe.
 Try using less sugar (1 Tbsp. at a time).

-You can also try selecting a lighter crust color selection.
+You can also try selecting a lighter crust colour selection.
 If your machine does not have this feature, remove the loaf a few minutes before baking is normally completed.

-This is usually the result of repeatedly lifting the lid of the bread machine or leaving the lid open while the bread is baking.
+This is usually the result of repeatedly lifting the bread machine’s lid or leaving the lid open while the bread is baking.
 Be sure the lid is shut while the breadmaker is in operation.